 Raleigh Drunk Driving Accident Lawyer

-Raleigh is home to some of the busiest roads and highways in North Carolina and, unfortunately, drunk driving is relatively common, putting drivers and passengers at serious risk.
+Raleigh is home to some of the busiest roads and highways in North Carolina and, unfortunately, drunk driving is relatively common, putting drivers and passengers at serious risk when intoxicated drivers cause car accidents.

-Those injured or killed due to drunk drivers in Raleigh deserve justice.
+Those injured or killed due to drunk drivers deserve justice.

 Raleigh Drunk Driving Statistics

-In 2019, the North Carolina Department of Transportation (NCDOT) reported 562 auto crashes involving alcohol in Raleigh.
-399 of those crashes resulted in injury, and there were 7 fatalities.
+According to the most recent statistics, the North Carolina Department of Transportation (NCDOT) reported 467 auto accidents involving alcohol in Raleigh in 2020.
+301 of those crashes resulted in injury, and there were 22 fatalities.

 Given the drunk driver’s inability to control the vehicle, drunk driving accidents can result in serious and even life-threatening injuries.